In This Article

 Who should use it: Generally, glycerin is safe for all skin types.

 How often can you use it: Products with glycerin can be used topically multiple times a day.

 Works well with: Other moisturizing ingredients, like rose water or hyaluronic acid.

-Don't use with: There are no known interactions, however glycerin should not be used in a 100% concentration.
+Don't use with: There are no known interactions; however, high glycerin concentrations are rarely used in skincare products.

 What Is Glycerin?

 We know that your skincare dictionary is already bursting at the seams but trust us, this is one that you need to save and file.

 "Glycerin works as a humectant, it attracts moisture from the air into the stratum corneum (top layer of skin), and due to its low molecular weight, will continue to draw moisture to the deeper layers of the dermis.
 It has a molecular weight of approximately 92 g/mol, which means it is able to penetrate deep into the skin," Polowyj explains.

 According to Engelman, "Glycerin is a natural occurring compound in the body.
 In topical skincare, it is derived from plants," she says.

 In other words, after you apply glycerin, the magic happens deep inside the skin.
 Once it's absorbed, it can get to where it's needed, replenishing the moisture your skin loses.